matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ## Basics

 ### What does ZK stand for?
-Zero Knowledge; get familiar with ZK proofs [here](https://github.com/matter-labs/awesome-zero-knowledge-proofs).
+Zero Knowledge.
+Get familiar with ZK proofs [here](https://github.com/matter-labs/awesome-zero-knowledge-proofs).

 ### What is a ZK Rollup?